Athena-Software/Owl/makedocs/privacy-policy.md

 In addition to saving certain things in your local browser storage, Owl needs certain permissions in both Google Chrome as well as Mozilla Firefox to work properly.
 These permissions are as follows:

 * Owl needs access to your current, active tab to autofill password entries when you select the Autofill action.
 * Owl will need permission to write items to local browser storage.
-For details on what is written to local browser storage, see [[What Owl Collects]].
+For details on what is written to local browser storage, see [What Owl Collects](./privacy-policy.md#what-owl-collects).
 * Owl will need permission to receive write access to your clipboard.
 If you choose, you can copy a password to your clipboard to paste it manually.
 * To launch authentication workflows with third-party cloud providers, Owl will need the "identity" permission.
 With this, authentication workflows can be launched in your name.
 You will still be asked to consent to any authentication request separately.
 * Owl will ring an alarm when the password currently stored in the clipboard.
 By default, this happens after 2 minutes.
 For this to work, a separate permission is needed.